-Rental skates are available at the Skate Counter for a small fee.
+Rental skates are included in your class fee.
 When it does come time to purchase your own skates, please contact the Skating Director or your Coach for advice regarding what to look for and where to purchase a satisfactory pair of skates.

 What size rental skates should I wear?

 Rental Skates are often unisex so try ½ - 1 size smaller than your shoe size and work towards your shoe size.
 Remember, a snug fit will allow more control over the skate and make skating easier.
 Avoid wearing bulky socks with skates.

 How do I take care of skates?

 Unlace your skates all the way down and wipe out the inside, wipe off the blade, the plate and the sole with a towel, place a terry cloth soaker on the blade for storage in the skate bag.
 Upon arriving home, take the skates out of the car and unzip the bag to let the skates breathe.
 Never keep skates in the car…the heat and cold are hard on skate life.
 When walking to the ice, wear plastic hard blade guards.
 Wear booties to cover your skates while skating.
 Booties will keep your skate from getting knicks and scratches.
 Sharpen skates about every 6-8 weeks if you skate 2-3 times per week.
 If you skate once every other week, sharpen the blades less often.